Mantis: Lightweight Foundation Model for Time Series Classification: Proposed Method

 \subsection{Pre-training}

-We pre-train Mantis in a self-supervised way using a contrastive learning approach that aims to train an encoder that outputs similar representations for two random augmentations of the same sample (positive pair) and dissimilar representations for augmentations of two different samples (negative pair).
-More formally, let $\mathcal{T}$ be a considered space of transformations (augmentations) such that $\forall\phi\in\mathcal{T},\mbf{x}\in\mathcal{X}$ we have $\phi(\mbf{x})\in\mathcal{X}$.
-To measure the similarity of two embeddings, we first project the output of the foundation model $F(\mbf{x})$ to a new dimension using a projector $g: \R^{q} \to \R^{q'}$ and then compute the cosine similarity between the two vectors defined as follows:
+\textbf{Contrastive Loss.\ } We pre-train Mantis by self-supervised contrastive learning.
+The goal is to learn an encoder that produces similar representations for two random augmentations of the same time series (a positive pair), while producing dissimilar representations for augmentations of different time series (negative pairs).
+Formally, let $\mathcal{T}$ be a space of transformations (augmentations) such that for all $\phi\in\mathcal{T}$ and $\mbf{x}\in\mathcal{X}$ we have $\phi(\mbf{x})\in\mathcal{X}$.
+To measure the similarity between two embeddings, we first project the output of the foundation model $F(\mbf{x})$ to a new dimension using a projector $g: \R^{q} \to \R^{q'}$ and then compute the cosine similarity between the two vectors as